Application Dependency Mapping: The Complete Guide

 How to Choose the Right ADM Tool

 Different companies have different needs.
-And, this is equally so when it comes to choosing an ADM solution.
+And, this is equally so when it comes to choosing an application dependency mapping tool.
 To ensure it will be fit for purpose, it’s therefore important to weigh up a whole variety of different factors.
 These will typically include: